We are looking for yacht owners in the New Zealand area. If you have a yacht for charter in New Zealand, please get in touch.

 A collection of islands in the southwestern Pacific Ocean

-The country comprises two large main islands being the North Island and the South Island.
+New Zealand comprises two large main islands being the North Island and the South Island.
 There are also around 600 smaller islands close to and associated with the country.
-New Zealand lies 1,500 kilometres east of Australia across the Tasman Sea.
+The country lies 1,500 kilometres east of Australia across the Tasman Sea.
 It is remote, and because of this, it was one of the last places on earth to be settled by humans.
 Polynesians settled here just 700 years ago and developed the Māori culture.
 Dutch navigator Abel Tasman was the first European to sight the islands, on 13 December 1642.

 During its extended historical period of confinement, New Zealand has developed vast biodiversity of animal, fungal and plant life.
 The country’s varied landscapes and its sharp mountain peaks confirm that this is a young country.